charlehsin/rabbitmq/tutorials/step3-work-queue/README.md

 This is to deliver 1 message to 1 consumer.

 1. Make sure that the RabbitMQ server is up and running.
 See [step 1 tutorial](../step1-install-server/README.md).
+   - Follow [How to Find Config File Location](https://www.rabbitmq.com/configure.html#verify-configuration-config-file-location) to find out where is the config file path.
+Check RabbitMQ configuration rabbitmq.conf that the SSL is not enabled.
 2. Install the target .NET SDK or Runtime from [Download .NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 After installation, run "dotnet --info" to verify.
 3. Read [Competing Consumers pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CompetingConsumers.html).
 4. Follow [Work Queues](https://www.rabbitmq.com/tutorials/tutorial-two-dotnet.html).